vikoverofc/SwimHubROBLOX2.0/README.md

 # SwimHubROBLOX2.0
-this isn't the main script this is a Documentation on how to use swimhub in roblox, this repository is made by a manager of swimhub.
+this isn't the main script, this is a FAQ to answer all your questions and help with your problems This repository is made by a mod+ of swimhub.

 # if you need support read this